 Ms. Lisa C. McKinney, Partner, Bose McKinney & Evans (Indianapolis Zoo Board Representative)

-Dr. Robert Shumaker, Supervising Vice President, Conservation, Science and Education, Indianapolis Zoo (Staff Liaison)
+Dr. Robert Shumaker, Executive Vice President & Zoo Director, Indianapolis Zoo (Staff Liaison)

 Dr. Tara Stoinski, President and CEO/Chief Scientific Officer, Dian Fossey Gorilla Fund International